Honest limits

 FAQ

-At the ~1 µm-and-up size class, an at-home Nile Red kit and a lab using the same Nile Red protocol return comparable particle counts — that's the whole point of standardizing the method (Maes 2017, Mason 2018).
+At the ~1 µm-and-up size class, an in-home Nile Red kit and a lab using the same Nile Red protocol return comparable particle counts — that's the whole point of standardizing the method (Maes 2017, Mason 2018).
 What a lab adds is polymer identification (using py-GC/MS or micro-FTIR) and nanoplastic detection (sub-1 µm).
 For "how many microplastic particles are in this water," the answers converge.
 For "what polymer" or "how many nanoplastics," only the lab can answer.

 Does Nile Red give false positives?